 - environmental damage.

-The Board’s recent approach under particular parts of the FCAI Code.
+The Community Panel’s recent approach under particular parts of the FCAI Code.

 2 (a) Unsafe driving

-The Board’s approach to this provision has, for some time, involved firstly considering whether an advertisement portrays ‘unsafe driving’, before considering the provision further.
-Recent cases considering this provision have confirmed the Board’s approach.
+The Community Panel’s approach to this provision has, for some time, involved firstly considering whether an advertisement portrays ‘unsafe driving’, before considering the provision further.
+Recent cases considering this provision have confirmed the Community Panel’s approach.

 - unsafe driving, or

 - unsafe driving that is reckless and menacing driving that would breach any Commonwealth law or the law of any State or Territory in the relevant jurisdiction.